faixan-khan/response_fishnet/README.md

 **Q1 Part 1**  *The author did not answer my question directly: whether their key point definition has a biologically meaningful and valuable formulation?
 Can this formulation be applied to all fish species, since some fish species do not have fins or tails?*

 We note that the original comment asked whether the key points satisfied the scientific requirements, to which we have responded.
-They are justified primarily from a taxonomic identification perspective, both in terms of their relative location (including their absence) being important parts of low-resolution taxonomy, and of the details of the them being important (e.g. colours, patterning, size) at higher resolutions.
-With taxonomy being the key challenge and concern of this dataset (and the sub field as a whole).
+They are justified primarily from a taxonomic identification perspective, both in terms of their relative location (including their absence) being important parts of low-resolution taxonomy, and of the details of them being important (e.g., colours, patterning, size) at higher resolutions.
+With taxonomy being the key challenge and concern of this dataset (and the subfield as a whole).

-From a biologically meaningful point of view, the presence/absence of fins is meaningful in fish locomotion, and thus movement ecology and ecological lifestyle, as is their relative positioning which contributes to these.
-The caudal fin morphology in particular is commonly used as a predictor of metabolic demand, which is in turn associated with individual and population growth rates.
-Similarly, position, size and morphology of eyes is a strong predictor of ecological lifestyle (eg benthic vs benthopelagic vs pelagics) predation strategy (eg ambush vs raptoral).
+From a biologically meaningful point of view, the presence/absence of fins is meaningful in fish locomotion, and thus movement ecology and ecological lifestyle, as is their relative positioning, which contributes to these.
+The caudal fin morphology, in particular, is commonly used as a predictor of metabolic demand, which is in turn associated with individual and population growth rates.
+Similarly, position, size, and morphology of eyes are a strong predictor of ecological lifestyle (eg, benthic vs benthopelagic vs pelagic) predation strategy (eg, ambush vs raptorial).
 We are happy to add this additional detail to the revised draft.

 With respect to the lack of fins, tails, or other key points in some species.
-Their absence is as (if not more) important to taxonomic identification, and biological questions as their presence.
-It must be stressed that fish represent the oldest and the most diverse vertebrate lineage on earth.
+Their absence is as (if not more) important to taxonomic identification and biological questions as their presence.
+It must be stressed that fish represent the oldest and most diverse vertebrate lineage on earth.
 They comprise more than 50% of all known vertebrate species globally.
-The taxa contains so much morphological diversity that, if we were to label key points common to and present in all species, we would likely be left with center body mass as the only possible one.
+The taxa contains so much morphological diversity that, if we were to label key points common to and present in all species, we would likely be left with the center body mass as the only possible one.